 Kabo is a Canadian Fresh Home Delivered dog food brand.
 It is available in select cities and provinces, including Ontario, British Columbia, Montreal, Winnipeg, and Calgary.

 Their food is shipped frozen directly to consumers in pre-portioned packaging.
 This methodology ensures that the food remains safe to eat, and no excess food is wasted.
-Also, Kabo, along with many of the other Fresh dog food companies, use fully recyclable packaging to remain environmentally friendly.
+Also, Kabo, along with many other Fresh dog food companies, use fully recyclable packaging to remain environmentally friendly.

 Fresh Home Delivered dog food is not understood by most dog owners but has taken off in the United States with brands like The Farmer’s Dog, Nom Nom, and Ollie.
 The subscription-style arrangement is prevalent when combined with high-quality ingredients and nutrition.

-However, this style of dog food is considerably more expensive than traditional kibble and may be out of reach for some dog owners.
+This style of dog food is considerably more expensive than traditional kibble and may be out of reach for some dog owners.

 Despite this, Fresh Home Delivered dog food is likely to increase in popularity, and additional providers other than Kabo are certain to appear in the coming years.